foxleigh81/unwrap-zsh-plugin/README.md

 If you are using oh-my-zsh:

-Copy the branch folder to `.oh-my-zsh/custom/plugins`, for example:
+Copy the unwrap folder to `.oh-my-zsh/custom/plugins`, for example:

 ```bash
 cd ~/.oh-my-zsh/custom/plugins